 7 mile loop MAP.
 Options for many other trails.
 Parking: Craftsbury Outdoor Center

-Our run starts at the Center and is a dirt road tour of three ponds.
+We’ve put together a route that starts at the Center and is a dirt road tour of three ponds.
 Start downhill on Lost Nation Road, with a bit of a hill climb after the first mile.
 From there, the loop circles Great Hosmer Pond and the smaller Page Pond, giving you the optimal backdrop for foliage viewing.
 Craftsbury is where elite runners come to train — share some of their joy — and pain!